 June 4, 20181 found this helpful

-This is a guide about making a DIY hanging cardboard Christmas tree.
+This is a page about making a DIY hanging cardboard Christmas tree.
 Here's a fun project that can be customized in endless ways.
 This hanging cardboard tree is easy to make and can even be decorated with lights and ornaments.